Data Cables

 What are the different screening types available on LAN cables?

-There are four main types of cable screening referred to within these types of cables.
+There are four main types of data cable screening referred to within these types of cables.

 • UTP: which stands for unshielded twisted pairs.